Correia-jpv/fucking-awesome-dotnet-core/README.md

 * [sharpcompress](https://github.com/adamhathcock/sharpcompress) - Fully managed C# library to deal with many compression types and formats.
 * [SmartFormat.NET](https://github.com/scottrippey/SmartFormat.NET) - An extensible replacement for string.Format.
 * [System.Linq.Dynamic.Core](https://github.com/StefH/System.Linq.Dynamic.Core) - The .NET Standard (.NET Core) version from the System Linq Dynamic functionality.
+* Validation
+  * [FluentValidation](https://github.com/JeremySkinner/FluentValidation) - Small validation library for .NET that uses a fluent interface and lambda expressions for building validation rules.
+  * [Valit](https://github.com/valit-stack/Valit) - A dead simple validation for .NET Core.
+No more if-statements all around your code.
+Write nice and clean fluent validators instead!
 * [warden-stack](https://github.com/warden-stack) - "health checks" for your applications, resources and infrastructure.
 Keep your Warden on the watch.

 ### ORM